 - A former financial executive of AOL Time Warner in an SEC action arising out of the company’s restatement.

 - The former CEO of a reinsurance company in securities class actions and individual lawsuits arising out of the company’s disclosure of losses from Hurricane Katrina.

 - A successful defense of a senior financial executive of General Electric in an SEC investigation arising from the company’s restatements.

-- Successful defense of a former senior financial executive of BISYS, Inc. in an SEC investigation arising out of a restatement.
+- Successful defense of former BISYS senior financial officer in an SEC investigation arising from a restatement.

 - A former chief financial officer of an equipment leasing company in SEC and Department of Justice investigations into securities fraud.